MicrosoftDocs/azure-devops-docs/docs/organizations/security/data-protection.md

 Administrators can manage access to resources by [granting or restricting permissions](/previous-versions/azure/devops/reference/process-templates/configure-initial-groups-teams-members-permissions) on user identities or groups.
 Azure DevOps uses federated authentication of user identities via [Microsoft Entra ID](../accounts/access-with-azure-ad.md) and Microsoft accounts.

 During authentication, the user is routed to the authentication provider, where they provide their credentials.
-After the authentication provider has verified the user's credentials, Azure DevOps issues an authentication cookie to the user.
+After the authentication provider verifies the user's credentials, Azure DevOps issues an authentication cookie to the user.
 This cookie allows the user to remain authenticated against Azure DevOps.

 In this way, the user's credential information is never shared directly with Azure DevOps.
 For each Azure DevOps resource that the user tries to access, validation of permissions is based on the user's explicit permissions and on permissions that the user inherited through group membership.